 Your manuscript is ready for its final polishing, and now you need editing help.
 No problem – we offer a professional book editing service second to none.
-Our best editors do much more than proofreading; they help to ensure that your sentences flow well and that readers will remain engaged in your book, blog, article or other text.
+Our best editors do much more than proofreading; they make your sentences flow better, so that readers remain engaged in your book, blog, article or other text.

 Your best foot forward